Unsure Who to Trust with Automotive Service? Ask Your Car

 As vehicle technology evolves, so will service needs.
 Shifts away from traditional mileage or time based servicing will introduce a vastly superior type of maintenance schedule: on demand.
 While traditional ICE automobiles are comprised of about 30,000 moving parts, electric vehicles up the ante with an impressive array of sensors, sophisticated control modules, and independently controllable motors.
 When BMW debuted the 745Li in 2002 it came loaded with over 80 different control modules!
 That’s 80 miniaturized computers controlling everything from door locks to adaptive headlights.
 The point is this is: the vehicle of the near future will be able to tell you both when you need service and predict a failure before it happens.

-Here’s how: ACT integrates a complex network that collects, analyses, and shares service, maintenance, and part failure rate data across the entire automotive OEM and aftermarket supply chain.
+Here’s how: our platform integrates a complex network that collects, analyses, and shares service, maintenance, and part failure rate data across the entire automotive OEM and aftermarket supply chain.
 This data, when leveraged with the right platform, will become your new service schedule.
 Let’s call it “smart service”.
 In turn, vehicles become more reliable and drivers gain peace of mind.
-Better parts, smarter businesses, one Integrated ecosystem – all possible with ACT.
+Better parts, smarter businesses, one Integrated ecosystem – all possible with blockchain.

 If you’re wondering what this will mean for your business, you’re asking the right question.

 Josh Burwick, SHIFTMobility Inc.